artkonekt/concord/docs/migrations.md

 The migrations within Concord are just plain Laravel migrations.
 Starting with v5.3, Laravel supports migrations distributed in various folders, Concord is utilizing this facility.

-Migrations are module and box level parts, since they belong to the model layer, are brothers and sisters with entities.
+Migrations are module and box level parts, since they belong to the model layer, are brothers and sisters with [entities](models.md).

-However customizations happen in the application layer, so migrations are naturally present there as well.
+Customizations mostly happen in the application layer, so migrations are naturally present there as well.
 Application level migrations should contain customizations that are **exclusively relevant** to the specific application/client.

 ## Turn Migrations On/Off